 The holidays are a stressful time for everyone, but especially for land agents.
-Many clients have a tight deadline to get deals closed before tax season or before the end of the year.
+Many clients have a tight deadline to get deals closed before the end of the year or even before tax season.
 With tensions running high and a seemingly endless to-do list, it can be easy to give in to the stress of the holidays.
 However, there are a few things you can do to deal with holiday stress.

 Strong communication is always key in the land industry.
 With so much happening around the holidays, one of the best ways to reduce stress is clear and constant communication to make sure all projects are headed in the right direction.

 “As always communication is key, staying in contact with everyone involved in a transaction especially during this busy time of the year can make for a less stressful transaction,” said Calvin Perryman, ALC, with Great Southern Land.

 It can be hard enough to keep track of what’s going on in your life, let alone everyone else’s.
 Keeping your calendar updated with the schedule of those you work with and for is the best way to make sure you don’t miss an all-important meeting or double book yourself.